-About ://flags page formerly known as about:labs page available on Chromium and dev. and Canary builds of Chrome, these flags are experimental features under development being aimed at developers and advanced users and not for regular users.
-That’s why they are disabled by default.
-Interested users can test them by turning one or more features, browser needs to be restarted for the changes to take effect.
+About ://flags page, formerly known as about:labs page in Chrome, these flags are experimental features under development being aimed at developers and advanced users, and not for regular users.
+That’s why, they are disabled by default, interested users can test them by turning one or more, Chrome browser needs to be restarted for the changes to take effect.

 Chrome://flags or about:flags page warns user “these experimental features may change, break, or disappear at any time”.
-And implications of turning one or more experimental features could burn your browser and can yield data loss and result in compromise of privacy and security.
+And the implications of enabling one or more experimental features could lead to browser data loss or compromises your security or privacy.

 How to Reset all Chrome flags to default

-So if you’ve enabled few experimental features you need to disable them after testing.
-But you need to carefully look for which flag is enabled and which flag is disabled?, after all there are 133 flags.
-So finding each enabled flag and disabling it again can be tedious and takes some time, keeping this in mind Chrome team has added “Reset all to default button” on top of Chrome flags page which you can use.
+So if you’ve enabled few experimental features, you need to disable them after testing.
+But, you need to carefully look for each and every flag, after all, there are more than 133 flags to go through.
+So finding each enabled flag and disabling can be a tedious task and takes some time, keeping this in mind, the Chrome team has added “Reset all to default button” on top of the Chrome flags page, which you can use.

 So to reset all Chrome flags to default